Edited by Lisa R. Arnold, Anne Nebel, and Lynne Ronesi

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at University Press of Colorado.

 Copyright © 2017 Lisa R. Arnold, Anne Nebel, and Lynne Ronesi.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
 318 pages, with notes, illustrations, and bibliographies.
-Available in paper and cloth formats direct from University Press of Colorado, or at any online or brick-and-mortar bookstore.
+Available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in PDF and ePub formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another Web site.